 Studies show that statins lower the chance of a “cardiovascular event” such as a heart attack.

 Side effects: They can include intestinal problems, liver damage (rarely), and muscle inflammation.
-High blood sugar and type 2 diabetes may also be more likely with statins, although the risk is about one in 250 and the benefits outweigh the risks, according to the FDA.
+High blood sugar and type 2 diabetes may also be more likely with statins, although the risk is about 1 in 250 and the benefits outweigh the risks, according to the FDA.

 Statin drugs may also interact with other medications you take.
 Your doctor should check on that first.